 Ubiquiti Toughswitch TS-5-POE 5 Port Rugged PoE Managed Switch

-5 Port Ubiquiti TOUGHSwitch TS-5-POE Advanced Gigabit 24V Passive PoE Managed Switch, 24V or 48V devices, VLAN config
+5 Port Ubiquiti TOUGHSwitch TS-5-POE Advanced Gigabit 24V Passive PoE Managed Switch, VLAN

 The TOUGHSwitch™ delivers reliable passive PoE and Gigabit connectivity to attached Ubiquiti devices and other devices that support passive PoE.

 The TS-5-POE TOUGHSwitch 5-Port Advanced PoE Controller from Ubiquiti Networks is a cost-effective, 5-port Gigabit switch with 24V PoE support.
 It delivers reliable passive PoE and fast 10/100/1000 Mb/s connectivity to attached Ubiquiti devices and other devices that support passive PoE.
 To connect the PoE devices, you need to enable PoE in the TOUGHSwitch configuration interface.
 Each port can be individually configured to provide PoE, so that both PoE and non-PoE devices can be connected.

 It allows network architects to design cleaner, less cluttered deployments.
 The TOUGHSwitch PoE deployments increase efficiency and reduce the potential failure points, resulting in faster installations and less maintenance and troubleshooting